qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/rpc.rst

 |java.util.Map |Object|
 |JavaBean |Object|

 The first few cases are quite simple, but the last two need some more explanation.
 If a Java method expects a ``java.util.Map``, you can send any JavaScript object to it.
 All properties of the object are converted to Java and become members of the Java Map.
 When a Map is used as a return value, it's converted to a JavaScript object in a similar way: A new object is created, and then all key/value pairs in the map are converted themselves and then added as properties to this object.
-(Please note that "properties" is used here in the native JavaScript sense, not in the sense of <understanding_properties|qooxdoo properties>.)
+(Please note that "properties" is used here in the native JavaScript sense, not in the sense of :doc:`qooxdoo properties <understanding_properties>`.)

 JavaBeans are converted in a similar way.
 The properties of the JavaBean become JavaScript properties and vice versa.
 If a JavaScript object contains properties for which no corresponding setters exist in the JavaBean, they are ignored.